 by Amanda Beattie

-This article first appeared in our June/July 2012 issue.
+This article originally appeared in our June/July 2010 issue.

 With the popularity of carbon bikes and parts, the requirements of your home workshop have changed.
 It used to be that if you wanted to work on your own bike, all you needed was a set of allen keys, wrenches and a pump.
 But today, if you don’t have the right tools, be prepared for the performance of your ride to suffer, or worse, manufacturers denying your warranty claims due to poor maintenance.

 In the days of ‘steel is real’, tuning a bike was all based on feel.
 You found a mechanic with good hands and trusted their abilities to keep your baby in perfect shape.
 Now, with the overwhelming popularity of carbon, a torque wrench is just as essential to high-end bikes as a shock pump is to full suspension bikes.

 There are still a lot of misconceptions about carbon bicycles.
 The memories of exploding frames have stayed in our psyche despite the huge advancements in technology over the last decade.
 It’s a common fear that carbon is more fragile than other materials.
 “If you’re crashing hard enough to crack or shatter a carbon frame, you would have [damaged] an aluminum frame beyond repair, as well,” says Michael Cranwell, general manager of Duke’s Cycle in Toronto.
 Where carbon is actually more susceptible to damage is with compression, meaning over-tightening of your parts.
 Thus, the torque wrench has become a staple in all good bike shops and, if you’re working on your own bike, at home too.
 Unlike the car industry, bicycle manufacturers have been kind enough to actually etch torque ratings into parts.
 Take a close look at your stem or seat post; those little numbers aren’t just for show.